Central-edge asymmetry as a probe of Higgs-top coupling in $t\bar{t}h$ production at LHC: Calculations and Results

 \section{Calculations and Results}

-At the LHC, the dominant production of $t\bar{t}h$ is through the gluon fusion (c.f.
-Fig.~\ref{fig:tthbb_feynman}).
+At the LHC, the dominant production of $t\bar{t}h$ is through the gluon fusion.
+The high order QCD and EW corrections to the $t\bar{t}h$ production have recently been studied \cite{Dawson:1998py,Frederix:2011zi,Yu:2014cka,Demartin:2014fia,Frixione:2014qaa,Frixione:2015zaa,Maltoni:2016yxb,Broggio:2016lfj}.
 The presence of the CP violating Higgs-top interaction in Eq.~\ref{tth} will lead to the top quark charge asymmetry term in $t\bar{t}h$ production.
 To see this, we take the $s$-channel gluon fusion subprocess as example.
 Assuming incoming gluons momenta $q_1$ and $q_2$, outgoing top and antitop momenta $p_t$, $p_{\bar{t}}$, and Higgs momentum $p_h$, the amplitude is given by

 where $J^\rho_{\mu\nu}$ denotes the triple gluon interaction and $\Gamma_{t\bar{t}h}=(\cos\theta+i\gamma_{5}\sin\theta)$.
 Its contribution to the cross section of $t\bar{t}h$ production involves the factor $Tr(\slashed p_t \gamma_\sigma \slashed p_{\bar{t}} \gamma_\tau \gamma_5)$, which is asymmetric in the interchange of $t$ and $\bar{t}$ and will affect the kinematics of the decay products of the top/anti-top quark.